sebolbcde/bcde8/_posts/2014-07-21-hello-world.markdown

 isStaticPost: false
 ---

-We're very excited about BCDE8, not only because it will take place in a great city, but also because our team are putting together a great program and contacting outstanding speakers to join us in Cochabamba.
+We're very excited about the 8th Bolivian Conference on Development Economics (BCDE8), not only because it will take place in a great city, but also because our team are putting together a great program and contacting outstanding speakers to join us in Cochabamba.